 Zambia Birding Tours

+Our Zambia birding tours visit large miombo patches to target a host of miombo bird specials and also visit the world-famous Victoria Falls which are a sight to behold.
 Zambia, officially the Republic of Zambia, is a country well entrenched in the ‘African safari experience’ – complete with an abundance of game and wildlife, a fine selection of luxurious lodges with all the amenities you can think of, and some very wild areas – all of which combine seamlessly to give you the perfect break from your normal life and the world as a whole.
 Only adding to its credible reputation is its status as being one of the safest countries in the world to travel in.
-Zambia has, however, been overlooked for far too long regarding its bird watching potential, perhaps due to the country only formally having one endemic bird species.
+Zambia birding tours have, however, been overlooked for far too long, perhaps due to the country only formally having one endemic bird species.
 Fortunately this impression is rapidly changing, and many birders are recognizing the excellent bird watching potential this country has, resulting in a spike in avitourism-related activities over recent years and putting birdwatching tours to Zambia firmly on the map.